jellyfin/jellyfin-plugin-webhook/README.md

 #### Helpers:

 - if_all
-    - if _all_ paris of the following parameters equals each other case insensitive (logical AND)
+    - if _all_ pairs of the following parameters equals each other case insensitive (logical AND)
 - if_any
     - if _any_ pair of the following parameters equals each other case insensitive (logical OR)
 - if_equals